ReCodeAgent: A Multi-agent Workflow for Language-Agnostic Translation and Validation of Large-Scale Repositories: Evaluation

 To evaluate the functional equivalence of translations, we execute source PL developer tests and measure the number of tests executed and passing.
 If existing tests do not cover certain functions, \approach generates tests to validate them.

 \textit{\textbf{Validated Developer Tests.}} To fairly evaluate translations across all projects and to eliminate the threat of incorrectly translated tests, we use the validated test suites provided in the artifacts of prior tools.
+We only used validated test suites after the execution of \approach to ensure they remain hidden during experiments.
 Because \oxidizer does not translate tests, we manually translated and validated the Go tests into Rust.
 Multi-column \emph{Validated Developer Tests} in Table~\ref{table:effectiveness} shows the number of executed, passing, and failing tests for existing tools and \approach.
 As corroborated in the table, \approach substantially improves test pass rate (TPR), passing $\frac{1{,}822}{2{,}107}$ tests ($86.5\%$), compared to only $\frac{542}{2{,}107}$ tests ($25.7\%$) for competing techniques, improving TPR by $60.8\%$.
 In particular, \approach achieves $100\%$ TPR compared to \oxidizer and \skel which achieve $67.2\%$ and $93.2\%$, respectively.
 For the \crust benchmark, our comparison is restricted to the $40$ projects for which both \approach and SWE-agent produce compilable translations (\crust-$\alpha$).
 Out of $166$ available tests, \approach executes and passes $146$ tests ($88.0\%$ TPR), while SWE-agent achieves a TPR of $78.3\%$.
 The largest gain is observed in \alphatrans, where \approach passes $1{,}078$ tests compared to only $188$ tests by \alphatrans's compositional approach, an improvement of $75.4\%$.
 The reduced performance of \alphatrans is primarily due to its limited number of executed tests caused by test collection errors; for example, in \texttt{ cli} only $\frac{66}{381}$ tests are executed.
 The following snippet illustrates one such problematic translation that is required by most test classes and leads to test collection errors.
 The Java code uses a \texttt{ protected} constructor to restrict who can create \texttt{ CommandLine} instances while still allowing controlled construction within the package or subclasses.
 By contrast, the Python translation replaces this with a runtime check that always raises a \texttt{ TypeError} when \texttt{ CommandLine} is instantiated directly, effectively making the class non-instantiable and changing the original design intent.